Michael Paetau: Scientific education and career

 After an education as an insurance professional and a one-year activity as a banker in Switzerland he studied sociology, philosophy, economics and history in Hamburg and Marburg, Germany.
 He graduated in Marburg with a monetary theory thesis on Karl Marx.
 His doctor degree in social and economic science (Dr. rer.pol.) he received 1989 for his work of "Human-Machine-Communication" at the University of Bremen.

 In Marburg, in the mid-1970s for the first time he was confronted by his former professor of philosophy, Hans Heinz Holz, with the discourse on cybernetics, at this time a new and upcoming scientific discipline, which claimed to overcome the fundamental theoretical and methodical dualism of natural sciences and the humanities.
 However many years later he revisited this thread, when he was appointed as a member of the recently established Technology Assessment Group of the German National Research Center for Information Technology (GMD) in Sankt Augustin, near Bonn.

 From 1995 - 1998 he was head of the research team Culture - Media - Technology of the "Institute for Applied Information Technology", of the German National Research Center for Information Technology (GMD).
 1998–2002 he was head of the research team Social Systems of the GMD-Institute for Autonomous Intelligent Systems, and 1999 - 2002 Speaker of the research department Informed Sustainability.
 2004–2005 he was Professor for Media and Communication Science at the University of Siegen, Faculty for Literatures, Languages and Media and 2002–2004 Professor for Communication Studies at the University of Duisburg-Essen, Campus Essen, Faculty for Literatures and Languages.
-From 2005 to 2008 he was responsible for strategy development at the Fraunhofer Institut für Intelligente Analyse und Informationssysteme.
+From 2005 to 2008 he was responsible for strategy development at the Fraunhofer Institute for Intelligent Analysis and Information Systems.
 (IAIS).
 From 2009 to 2019, he was Director of the International Center for Sociocybernetics.
 Since 2019, he has headed the Centre for Studies of Knowledge Cultures in Bonn.